 - Use professional investment software, including Capital IQ, FactSet and Bloomberg.

 - Gain priority access to top MBA candidates; watch them demonstrate their intellectual horsepower under intense time pressure.

-- Network with preeminent investment professionals, research faculty, and top MBA students.
+- Network with peer investment professionals, research faculty, and top MBA students.

 - Enhance your firm's prestige through Ivy League associations.

-- Raise your visibility with the business schools that contribute the most research and talent to your industry.
+- Raise your visibility with the business schools that contribute the most talent and research to your industry.